 Albuquerque, New Mexico, is a trans-shipment point for brown powdered and black tar heroin originating in Mexico.
-Given its strategic location, New Mexico has, unfortunately, was at the top of the table nationwide in heroin-related deaths per capita.
-In particular, Rio Arriba County is the most affected with the highest heroin-related death rates in the US (there were 19 heroin overdose deaths in this county alone in the year 2000).
+Given its strategic location, New Mexico unfortunately was at the top of the table nationwide in heroin-related deaths per capita.
+Rio Arriba County is the most affected, with the highest heroin-related death rates in the US (there were 19 heroin overdose deaths in this county alone in the year 2000).
 Heroin abuse is particularly concerning among the state’s youth.
 Also, more than 1 in 10 adult males arrested in Albuquerque in the year 2000 tested positive for heroin.

 More recently, in 2012, heroin was listed as the primary drug of abuse at state-funded treatment centers in New Mexico in 5.7% of admissions, a decrease from 7.3% in 2010.
 The 21–25 age group, males, and Whites constituted the highest number of primary heroin admissions.